What are social determinants of health?Defined by the World Health Organization as:

 - Healthcare system

-At Priority Health we recognize the vital role we play in improving health and health care in Michigan.
-We are the largest non-profit health care plan in the state, and our commitment has and always will be to our members and the communities we serve.
+At Priority Health we recognize the vital role we play in improving health and health care in Michigan, and we understand that addressing social determinants of health is key for achieving health equity.
+As the largest nonprofit health care plan in the state, we are in a unique position to drive real change in the communities we serve.

-Priority Health team members have spoken with several different media outlets about our unique programs and offerings that directly address health inequities and social determinants of health.
-Click the links below to learn more.
+Priority Health team members have spoken with several different media outlets about our unique programs and offerings that directly address health inequitities and social determinants of health.
+Check out some of the stories below to learn more.

 1 Zonderman et al. (2016) “Race & Poverty Status as a Risk for Overall Mortality in Community Dwelling Middle-aged Adults” JAMA Int.
 Med